 The best and easiest environment to customize (or develop) WordPress themes is a local server.
 It eliminates the process of logging in and uploading to a live server saving you time and effort.
 It also means you have complete control over your server to customize it depending on your varying needs.
 You don’t need to buy hosting space or register domains/create sub domains to customize or develop themes, which is great for your wallet.
 There are no downtimes or usage caps plus all the other things you hate with your current WordPress host.

 To create your own local server, you need programs such as WAMP and XAMPP for Windows, MAMP for Mac OS X, or LAMP for Linux.
 I use WAMP and it has been awesome so far so good.
-Would you like to learn how to install WordPress locally with WAMP, MAMP or LAMP?
-Checkout our post series.
+Would you like to learn how to install WordPress?
+Checkout our guide!

 Wait, I’m not a graphic designer.
 I just want to customize my WordPress theme(s).
 Can you tell me why I need Adobe Photoshop?
 Here is a nice little quote for your pleasure: